dwayne/elm2nix/README.md

 ## About

 I was looking for a practical and interesting project to work on that might be beneficial for the Elm community and at the same time extend my skills within functional programming.
-When I researched [`cachix/elm2nix`](https://github.com/cachix/elm2nix) it seemed to fit the bill because it combined 3 technologies I loved, [Elm](https://elm-lang.org/), [Haskell](https://www.haskell.org/), and [Nix](https://nixos.org/), to produce a useful tool for Elm developers.
+When I researched [`cachix/elm2nix`](https://github.com/cachix/elm2nix) it seemed to fit the bill because it combined 3 technologies I love, [Elm](https://elm-lang.org/), [Haskell](https://www.haskell.org/), and [Nix](https://nixos.org/), to produce a useful tool for Elm developers.
 At the time, I knew how to use each of the technologies to varying degrees but I didn't have a deep understanding of how `cachix/elm2nix` worked and why it needed to work that way.
 As a result, it seemed like a great project to satisfy my goals.
-Fast forward 2 months and I'm happy I took the plunge.
+Fast forward 4 months and I'm happy I took the plunge.
 I learned so much about Elm, Haskell, and Nix that I didn't know before and I was able to find little ways to positively improve upon the project.

 ## References